Lithuanian Partisans Declaration of February 16, 1949: Meeting in Minaičiai

-In February 1949, meeting of partisan leaders took place in the bunker in Minaičiai (Radviliškis District Municipality).
+In February 1949, a meeting of partisan leaders took place in the bunker in Minaičiai (Radviliškis District Municipality).
 Eight partisans represented all the partisan units.
 During the first meeting, the name of the organization was approved—the Union of Lithuanian Freedom Fighters and the leadership was formed unanimously. Žemaitis-Vytautas became the Chairman of the Presidium of the Union's Council (posthumously he was awarded the rank of Brigade General), Šibaila-Merainis was appointed the Head of the Union's public affairs, and Liesys-Naktis was named the Head of the Union's Public Relations Department.
 The resolutions mentioned in the minutes of the meetings foresaw the organizational structure of the movement and leadership, the tactics of activities, relations within the organization and with local people.
-Union's political program was presented by its author Šibaila-Merainis.
-The program, which consisted of 12 articles, stressed that the ultimate goal of the fight was the restoration of the Lithuanian Parliamentary Republic of 1920–1926.
+The Union's political program was presented by its author Šibaila-Merainis.
+The program, which consisted of 12 articles, stressed that the ultimate goal of the fight was the restoration of the Lithuanian parliamentary republic of 1920–1926.

 On the occasion of the anniversary of the February 16 independence of Lithuania, the Council signed the political declaration.
 It stated that the Council of the Union of Lithuanian Freedom Fighters was the highest political body of the nation.
 Together with other documents passed at the meeting, the Declaration provided the legal and political basis for the Lithuanian armed resistance, ensured a new format of freedom fighting, and legitimized the Union as an organized armed resistance to the Soviet occupation and its council as the sole legitimate authority in the territory of the occupied country.
 The participants also adopted the motto of the movement: “Atiduok Tėvynei, ką privalai” [Give the Homeland What You Must Give!].

 It was the only general meeting of the leaders.
 As the situation in the country had worsened, the number of supporters of the resistance movement had diminished.
 It became increasingly difficult to get in touch not only with the area headquarters but also groups of partisans in the vicinity.
 More and more partisans were killed or arrested.